JaceG/Plant-Pantry/md_files/ADMIN_PANEL_PLAN.md

-# Admin Panel Plan for PlantPantry
+# Admin Panel Plan for The Vegan Aisle

 ## Overview
-An admin panel to manage the PlantPantry platform, including user-contributed content moderation, store management, analytics, and system configuration.
+An admin panel to manage The Vegan Aisle platform, including user-contributed content moderation, store management, analytics, and system configuration.

 **Note**: This plan assumes authentication is implemented first.
 See "Authentication Prerequisites" section below.